chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-to-communicate-with-satellites.markdown

 ## Configure the upload idle timeout

 The upload idle timeout occurs when a satellite has accepted an incoming streaming connection but does not need to accept the uploaded file.
 This prevents unused TCP connections from remaining open.
-To configure the upload idle timeout, change the `satellite.timeout.upload.idle` property in the file `conf/system.conf`:
+To configure the upload idle timeout, change the `satellite.timeout.upload.idle` property in `conf/system.conf`:

     satellite {
       timeout {